Apple cider vinegar is the most popular type of vinegar in the natural health community.

 By far, the most successful application of vinegar to date is in patients with type 2 diabetes.

 Type 2 diabetes is characterized by high blood sugar levels, either because of insulin resistance or an inability to produce insulin.

 However, high blood sugar can also be a problem in people who don’t have diabetes.
-It is believed to be a major cause of aging and various chronic diseases.
+It is believed to be a major cause of various chronic diseases.